-With limited exception, our CEO has broad discretion to establish the composition and amount of compensation for the employees of the operating partnership, including the named executive officers with the Advisory Committee approving the CEO's compensation.
+With limited exception, our Chief Executive Officer has broad discretion to establish the composition and amount of compensation for the employees of the operating partnership.
 Employee compensation includes salary, insurance benefits (including medical, dental, vision, life, and disability coverage), a SEP-IRA program, and discretionary merit bonuses awarded in the form of cash or DMLP units.
-The CEO consults with senior management (including the CFO and COO) and department managers no less frequently than annually to assess employee performance, attitude and collaboration when determining compensation.
+The Chief Executive Officer consults with senior management (including the Chief Financial Officer) and department managers no less frequently than annually to assess employee performance, attitude and collaboration when determining compensation.
 Compensation levels are to some extent impacted by the formulaic limitations on general and administrative expense reimbursement set forth in our partnership agreement.

-The CEO annually reports to the Board of Managers on compensation matters including proposed salary and benefits.
-The Advisory committee is required to approve compensation for any employee who is also a member of the Board of Managers.
+The Chief Executive Officer annually reports to the Board of Managers on compensation matters including proposed salary and benefits.
+The Advisory Committee is required to approve compensation for any employee who is also a member of the Board of Managers.
 Since our formation in 2003, Mr. McManemin's compensation has been subject to the approval of the Advisory Committee.
-The compensation of Ms. Moriyama and Mr. Ehrman is determined by Mr. McManemin.
+The compensation of Mr. Ehrman and Ms. Moriyama is determined by the Board of Managers.